DiegoFCJ/portfolio/README.md

 - **Production** – Tag the commit you want to publish with a prefix `v` (for example `v1.3.0`) and push the tag.
 The GitHub Actions workflow will build the project and update the `gh-pages` branch automatically.
 - **Pull Request preview** – Each open PR gets its own preview at `https://<github-username>.github.io/portfolio/previews/pr-<PR_NUMBER>/`.
 Once the `Deploy Preview to GitHub Pages / build-and-deploy` job succeeds, the same URL is shown in the PR environments panel.

+### License
+This repository is distributed under the [MIT License](LICENSE).
+Key dependencies such as Angular and Express also adopt the MIT terms, ensuring the stack remains permissively licensed.

 ---

 ## Italiano